codebymike/tf-simple-shop/README.md

 ## Submission

 ```
-In order to keep attempts private, do not submit a pull request - instead zip up your project folder and email it to mthomas[at]toxicfox.co.uk
+Please upload your finished project folder to Dropbox (or similar) and email a private sharing URL **plus** a copy of your CV
+to mthomas[at]toxicfox.co.uk - we will endevour to respond to all submissions within 24 hours.
 ```